Brent Cross Town: Planning applications

 The developers first made their plans for the development public in October 2006.
 Further planning proposals for the development were later submitted to Barnet London Borough Council on 25 March 2008, partly in outline, followed by the required transport assessment in November 2008.
 Barnet Council extended the planning consultation, so public comments, support and objections could be made.
 A planning application of this size requires the approval of the local borough and the Mayor of London, and can also be reviewed by the Secretary of State.

 Mayor of London Boris Johnson signalled his support in principle to the development, subject to certain concerns regarding the design, social housing and transport links being addressed.
 The Greater London Authority's report included criticisms and challenges from Transport for London.
 The London boroughs of Brent and Camden, whose roads border the development area, formally objected.
 Although the planning application stresses the importance of walking, cycling and public transport, specialist organisations such as the London Cycling Campaign and the Campaign for Better Transport also objected.
 Local residents and Friends of the Earth objected to the proposals for a new waste facility on the edge of the development and a coalition of objectors, Coalition for a Sustainable Brent Cross Cricklewood, was formed.

 Consequently, the developers added supplementary documents to the application, with Barnet Council again extending the planning consultation, in addition to twice postponing the committee meeting to consider the application.
 The council officers formally recommended approval of the application and the planning committee gave outline approval on 19 November 2009.

 On 16 March 2010 the then Secretary of State for Communities and Local Government John Denham issued a 'stop notice' directing Barnet London Borough Council not to grant planning permission to Brent Cross Cricklewood without specific authorisation.
 In June 2010 it was announced that the Secretary of State for Communities and Local Government Eric Pickles would not be recommending the holding of a public inquiry for the development.
 The Council issued planning consent on 26 October 2010.

 Subsequent further planning applications have been made, for individual plots, such as:

 Co-living homes: A development of 352 co-living homes designed by Assael Architecture and Exteriors for Halcyon Development Partners and DTZ Investors was approved.
 This will have vast communal areas and amenities such as a gym, spa and co-working space.

 Retirement living homes: Planning permission was granted for 148 retirement homes for people over sixty, via the Audley Group and Senior Living Investment Partners (SLIP), which will be operated by Audley Group.
 Planned amenities include a village hall, a health and wellness centre, residents’ lounge, outdoor gardens and terraces as well as a café/ bistro.

+In 2026, the plans to extend Brent Cross Shopping Centre were being finalised and are expected to include an additional 150 shops, 50 restaurants, a cinema complex and a hotel.